C-J-Cundy/website/content/post/elfeed.md

 This requires exhaustively looking at all the articles, but with a varying amount of attention spent on each one.

-Most articles need just a few seconds to look at the title and authors to see if I'm interested in it.
+For most articles, it only takes a few seconds to look at the title and authors to see if I'm interested in it.
 For those that I am interested in, I read the abstract to decide whether it would be useful to read the full paper.
 (At this point, even if I don't read the full paper I hit the [zotero importer](https://www.zotero.org/support/adding%5Fitems%5Fto%5Fzotero) to automatically pull it into zotero and my bibtex file in case I later realise it's worth reading further).
-For the papers I decide to read, I'll typically skim the main results in a few minutes, and possibly jot things like the setting or referenced papers which seem interesting.
+For the papers I decide to read, I'll typically skim the main results in a few minutes, and possibly jot down some things like the setting or referenced papers which seem interesting.
 For a handful of papers a week, I'll read them in more detail and make extensive notes.